abilandz/PH8124/Lecture_3/Lecture_3.md

 This is quite handy, because if you have forgotten the details of the implementation of this particular function, you do not need to dig into the file ```functions.sh``` where a lot of your additional functions can be implemented in the meanwhile.

-Another argument is that this way you can see immediately the implementation of some **Bash** functions which were not developed by you (therefore, you have no idea where in the file system is the file with their source code), but are nevertheless available in your terminal session:
+Note also that this way you can see immediately the implementation of some **Bash** functions which were not developed by you (therefore, you have no idea where in the file system is the file with their source code), but are nevertheless available in your terminal session:

 ```bash
 type quote